Reverse Engineering Methodology

 Useful when you need to reverse native code.

-a.
-Shared project allows you to collaborate with other reverse engineers - creates a version control server - If not collaborating, just create a Non-Shared Project
+- If not collaborating, just create a Non-Shared Project

 - Next, import the file to analyze - press the